 Based on the show’s current ratings, it seems to premiere in November of 2018 was not late at all; instead, it can even be said to be timely.
 With streaming services having their peaks in the last three years, the show can even be streamed from Netflix.

 On History Channel, season one featured eight episodes, and then season two one-upped it with 13 episodes.
 However, Netflix split the second season into two parts.
 One part was aired as season two on May 8th, 2020.
-The second part will be aired as season three, later in the year.
+The second part was aired as the season 3 in August 2020.